LinuxForHealth/FHIR/fhir-persistence-schema/docs/DB2SchemaMigration.md

     - As indices are added to the table definition, the version of the table must be updated, and the index must be applied and updated manually.
 - **Constraint Updates** If there are Foreign Key updates, the changes must be applied manually and reflected in the code base.
 - **Search Parameter Changes (Specification and Tenant)**
-    - If the the parameter type or code is changed, the PARAMETERS_NAME and the corresponding table must be updated to remove references to the removed parameter (based on code).
+    - If the the parameter type or code is changed, the PARAMETERS_NAME and the corresponding table must be updated to remove references to the removed parameter (based on `SearchParameter.code`).
-    - If there is a new SearchParameter with `code` newly added to the system, the Search Parameter value entry is only updated when the resource is updated.
+    - If there is a new SearchParameter (with a new `code`) added to the system, the SearchParameter values are only updated if/when the resource is updated.

 For each of the above changes, the version of the table must be incremented.